jdolak/Planet-Scale-Link-Shortener/README.md

 cd Planet-Scale-Link-Shortener
 ```

 Setup your dev environment.
-This downloads the go modules onto into a `./libs` directory so that when successively build containers we do not need to download new modules every time.
+This downloads the go modules onto into a `./libs` directory so that successive containers builds do not need to download new modules every time.
+This only needs to be run once.
 ```sh
 make init
 ```

 Build and run the container.
+Run this every time a change is made.
 ```
 make
 ```